 The focus of the 2014 PCNA conference on ‘Building a bridge to the future – the wide span of palliative care nursing’ draws inspiration from the iconic Sydney Harbour Bridge.
 Apart from its physical proximity the Sydney Harbour Bridge has symbolic relevance to this conference.

 The Bridge has national significance and its magnitude and grace have made it an iconic landmark that is known globally.
 Having been completed in 1932, after decades of planning and design and seven years’ construction through The Great Depression it is still the largest steel arch bridge in the world, connecting Sydney’s Central Business District with the North Shore and creating ease of transition across a beautiful natural harbour.

 The Sydney Harbour Bridge has contributed to Sydney’s transport system, economic growth, urbanisation, imagery and tourism, and formed the backdrop to many ceremonial and celebratory moments in Australia’s history, such as during the Sydney Olympic Games and the People's Walk for Reconciliation between Aboriginal and white Australians in 2000.

-Like the visionaries who drove this engineering feat we hope to attract, and inspire nurses with those human qualities that built the Bridge: vision, persistence, innovation, excellence, and hands-on expertise, to promote the construction of better systems, services and outcomes for people and families transitioning through the end stage of life.
+Like the visionaries who drove this engineering feat, PCNA sought to attract and inspire nurses with those human qualities that built the Bridge: vision, persistence, innovation, excellence, and hands-on expertise, to promote the construction of better systems, services and outcomes for people and families transitioning through the end stage of life.